nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 If non-negative integer given, find all events happening in the next given number of days.
 If negative integer given, find all events that happened in the past given number of days.
-Lists all events with the given date, or f
+Lists all events happening on the given date.

 Format: `schedule NUMBER_OF_DAYS` or `schedule YYYY-MM-DD`